Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which is handled as a service request?

 - [ ] The failure of an IT service.
-- [ ] An emergency change to implement a security patch.
+- [ ] An Emergency Change to implement a security patch.
 - [ ] An investigation to identify the cause of an incident.
 - [x] A compliment about an IT support team.